-Get your hands on the Updated 2020: New Rules of EA to get the full overview of how EA will be measured up from now.
+Get your hands on the Updated Edition of the 7 New Rules of Enterprise Architecture to get a full overview of how EA will be measured from now on.

-How Mature EA Will Take You Where You Need to Go
+How Enterprise Architecture Maturity Models Will Take You Where You Need to Go

 Traditionally, EA has been mostly isolated within IT systems purely to serve operations, map your apps, and the like.
 But this doesn’t have to be (or arguably shouldn’t be) the case.

-Mature EA teams are an integral aspect of the business, enabling you to:
+Mature Enterprise Architecture teams are an integral aspect of the business, enabling you to:

 🚀Fully align IT with strategy to reach critical business goals.